yandex_login_sdk 1.0.1 copy "yandex_login_sdk: ^1.0.1" to clipboard

 token String OAuth 2.0 access token

 jwt String?
 Native JWT — iOS only.
-For both platforms use getJwt.
+For every platform use getJwt.

 expiresIn int?
-Relative TTL in seconds from issuance — Android only (null on iOS)
+Relative TTL in seconds from issuance — Android and Web (null on iOS)

-YandexLoginSdk.getUserInfo({required String token, http.Client? httpClient}) → Future<YandexUserInfo> #
+YandexLoginSdk.getUserInfo({required String token, http.Client? httpClient, Duration? timeout}) → Future<YandexUserInfo> #

 Pure-Dart GET login.yandex.ru/info.
-Throws YandexAuthInvalidTokenException on HTTP 401 and YandexAuthException (codes HTTP_<status>, BAD_RESPONSE, CONNECTION_ERROR, BAD_ARGS) otherwise.
+Throws YandexAuthInvalidTokenException on HTTP 401 and YandexAuthException (codes HTTP_<status>, BAD_RESPONSE, TIMEOUT, CONNECTION_ERROR, BAD_ARGS) otherwise.

-YandexLoginSdk.getJwt({required String token, String? jwtSecret, http.Client? httpClient}) → Future<String> #
+YandexLoginSdk.getJwt({required String token, String? jwtSecret, http.Client? httpClient, Duration? timeout}) → Future<String> #

 Pure-Dart GET login.yandex.ru/info?format=jwt.
 Returns the raw signed JWT. jwtSecret only changes the HMAC signing key — avoid shipping a real client_secret in the app.